 Tar sands oil is also far more carbon-polluting than conventional fossil fuels.
 Top climate scientist James Hansen has said that continued expansion of tar sands extraction means “game over for the climate.”

 350 Madison has played a key role in the fight against the Midwest tar sands invasion.
 In Dane County, our determined intervention convinced the county Zoning and Land Regulation Committee to require Enbridge to obtain special environmental cleanup insurance as a condition for approval of the zoning permit needed to expand Line 61.
 Shortly thereafter, a new law prohibiting counties from imposing environmental insurance requirements on a pipeline company was inserted into the state budget, passed by the right-wing legislature, and signed into law by Governor Scott Walker.
 However, 350 Madison’s efforts delayed the Line 61 expansion for 2 years, preventing transport of 1 billion gallons of tar sands at a cost to Enbridge of $1+ billion.
 Going forward, we’ll continue working to mobilize citizens up and down Line 61 and new Line 66 to say NO to Enbridge’s “all risk—no benefit” plans for Wisconsin and the entire Great Lakes region.

-The rejection of the Keystone XL shows the power of the climate movement.
 Please join us in standing up and saying NO to tar sands!

 To learn more…

 If you want a quick overview of the Wisconsin tar sands fight, check out this excellent webinar, Wisconsin Pipeline Invasion 101…

 … and this outstanding video, Enbridge Tar Sands Pipelines of Wisconsin.